jasujm/hrefs/docs/advanced.rst

 .. note::

-   In pydantic v2 postponed annotations are fully supported, and ``Model.update_forward_refs()`` is unnecessary.
+   Pydantic v2 supports postponed annotations, and ``Model.update_forward_refs()`` is unnecessary.
 In fact, `the method is deprecated <https://docs.pydantic.dev/latest/migration/>`_.